-Nedmag calcium chloride (CaCl₂) is produced from the natural minerals bischofite and dolomite.
-The high quality calcium chloride produced by Nedmag is suitable for technical, feed and food applications.
+Calcium chloride (CaCl₂) is one of the most versatile chemicals with endless applications.
+Nedmag produces high quality calcium chloride suitable for technical, feed and food applications.

 Applications of calcium chloride

 Calcium chloride is used in many applications.
 Calcium chloride food grade is used as food ingredient in the food industry (a.o. cheese production).
 While other grades are used in the oil and gas industry, in fertilisers or animal feed and in road maintenance.